 Overweight, under motivated and lonely I no longer liked the man who looked back at me in the mirror.
 It seemed inescapable and unending until late one night in August I simply got up from the sofa that had become my comfort blanket, laced up a beaten pair of old trainers and went for a run.
 I still don’t know what drove my to rise from my stupor but out the door I went.
 It wasn’t fast, it certainly wasn’t far but I felt the ember of hope spark up within.
 It’s not melodramatic to say that this simple one kilometre run saved my life.
 I was on my road to change and in that instant I became a runner.

 I entered the London Marathon ballot earlier in 2015 but thought nothing of it, chances of winning a coveted spot slim at best.
 It wasn’t until the October when I completed my first ever Half Marathon that the idea of running a marathon became a reality.
 I came back from that race, beaten by it thanks to the lack of training and respect for the distance.
 Thats when I found my acceptance magazine for the London Marathon.
 I started this blog in 2010, to document my life after university, but it wasn’t until that day that I truly found a purpose for it.
 It was then that The Morning Coffee Run was born.

-Since then it’s charted my training from running novice to 11 time marathon runner, racing all across the world.
+Since then it’s charted my training from running novice to a Marathon des Sables finisher and 20+-time marathon runner.
 In doing so it has become more than just a blog, it has become a community.
 Through Facebook and Instagram it has evolved into a place for fellow runners to pick up tips, share their own and ultimately inspire one another to keep plodding along with the miles.
 Welcome.

 Like the Wind Magazine Nov ’17 – Me, Myself and I